VET at Copperfield College

 More information about VET courses at Copperfield College, entry requirements, courses fees and a current course list of VET in schools is available on the Brimbank VET Cluster website.

-For further information, please contact Ms Sam De Silva, Pathways/ VET Coordinator.
+For further information, please contact Ms Bella Moore, College Pathways and VET Coordinator.